Bridget McKenzie: Politics

 When Scott Morrison became prime minister in August 2018, McKenzie was appointed Minister for Regional Services, Decentralisation and Local Government.
 She also retained the sport portfolio.
-After the Coalition retained office at the 2019 election, she was appointed Minister for Agriculture, the first woman to hold the position.
+After the Coalition retained office at the 2019 election, she was appointed Minister for Agriculture.
+McKenzie is the first woman to hold the position.

 McKenzie is a shooting enthusiast, and is chair of the Parliamentary Friends of Shooting.
 She is opposed to same-sex marriage, and publicly campaigned for the "No" vote in the Australian Marriage Law Postal Survey.
 McKenzie's gay younger brother confronted her on her views in a letter to the Bendigo Advertiser and on the panel discussion program Q&A.

+In May 2024, McKenzie called Fatima Payman's comments "Absolutely appalling" during which Payman accusing Israel of genocide during Gaza war and using phrase "From the river to the sea Palestine will be free, and asked "What’s the Prime Minister going to do with this Senator who has completely been subordinate to him?”